-For most, psychedelic drugs conjure up images of the 1960's, hippies tripping out on LSD or magic mushrooms.
-But, as Anderson Cooper reported earlier this year, these powerful, mind-altering substances are now being studied seriously by scientists inside some of the country's foremost medical research centers.
-They're being used to treat depression, anxiety and addiction.
+For most of us, psychedelic drugs conjure up images of the 1960's - hippies tripping out on LSD or magic mushrooms.
+But, as we reported last fall, these powerful, mind-altering substances are now being studied seriously by scientists inside some of the country's foremost medical research centers.
+They're being used to treat depression, anxiety and addiction…

 Carine McLaughlin: (LAUGH) People ask me, "Do you wanna do it again?"
 I say, "Hell no. I don't wanna go do that again."